rexuime/CollectGame/README.md

-# 🚦 TrafficSim

-**TrafficSim** is a C++ project designed to simulate different types of traffic intersections with realistic logic, rules, and signal cycles.
+# 🕹️ Simple C++ SFML Game

+A lightweight game built in C++ using **SFML** where the player moves around a 2D space using arrow keys, collects objects, and avoids obstacles or "monsters" that randomly appear and move across the screen.

+This project serves as both a **learning experience** in C++/OOP and an **intro to real-time 2D rendering** with SFML.

 ---

-## 💡 Features
+## 📦 Features

-- ✅ Multiple intersection types (starting with four-way intersections)
-- 🚗 Cars spawn from random directions with specific intentions: left, right, or straight
-- 🚦 Cars follow realistic traffic rules (e.g., left yields to straight)
-- 🟢 Traffic lights cycle through timed phases (e.g., NS green while EW red)
+- Arrow key movement for player
-- 📦 Clean project structure with header/source separation
+- Object-oriented structure with inheritance
+- Randomly spawning collectibles and enemies
+- Grid-based game logic (with plans to support more)
+- Rendered in a resizable SFML window
-- 🛠️ Built using `make`, with support for expanding test cases
+- Built using a Makefile for automation

 ---